wp-plugins/wp-rss-multi-importer/readme.txt

 and sorted by date ascending or descending.
 The Source attribution can be changed to Club, Sponsor or no attribution (e.g., Source: LA Times, or Club: Consulting Club).

 The plugin uses SimplePie for the feed operations.
 The actual feeds are not stored in your databases but only cached for faster response times.
-You call the function by using a shortcode.
+You call the function by using a shortcode or output the results using a widget.

 = Credit =
 Allen Weiss  http://www.allenweiss.com/wp_plugin